zoonman/linkedin-api-php-client/README.md

 Or add this package as dependency to `composer.json`.

-If you have never used Composer, you should start [here](http://www.phptherightway.com/#composer_and_packagist) and install composer.

 ## Get Started

-Before you will get started, play visit to [LinkedIn API Documentation](https://docs.microsoft.com/en-us/linkedin/).
+Before you will get started, play visit to [LinkedIn API Documentation](https://docs.microsoft.com/en-us/linkedin/marketing/getting-started).
 This will save you a lot of time and prevent some silly questions.

 To start working with LinkedIn API, you will need to get application client id and secret.

 Go to [LinkedIn Developers portal](https://www.linkedin.com/developers/) and create new application in section My Apps.
-Save ClientId and ClientSecret, you will use them later.
+Once your app has been approved, you will get a ClientId and ClientSecret, that you will use later.

 #### Bootstrapping autoloader and instantiating a client